indygreg/python-zstandard/README.rst

 A dedicated type to represent dictionaries will likely be introduced.
 This will likely result in changes to Python APIs related to dictionaries.

-Functions for estimating context sizes need to be implemented.

 The author is on the fence as to whether to support the extremely low level compression and decompression APIs.
 It could be useful to support compression without the framing headers.
 But the author doesn't